 Finn has raced all of the disciplines on the bike but has become focused on road and cyclocross in recent years.
 He finished on the podium at the 2019 European Youth Tour of Assen (Netherlands), sprint competition overall, and spent the 19-20 cyclocross season based in Belgium and racing the pro-circuit U23/Elite.
 He has raced cyclocross for GB as a junior.
 Finn now has dual allegiances, racing for Cero Cycle Division RT and also University of Bristol where he is studying.

 Lotta’s passion is off road racing and she switches between the mountain bike and cyclocross bike when they’re in season.
 She grew up racing road circuit races and still races on the road when opportunity comes up.
 She has raced across Europe including in the Netherlands on the road (at Assen), racing Youth Paris-Roubaix, and riding junior and elite cyclocross in Belgium.
 She has raced the UEC European MTB Youth Championships twice.
 She finished 2nd overall in the 19-20 British Cycling National Trophy Cyclocross Junior’s competition.
-She races alongside her brother Finn for Cero Cycle Division RT.
-She is hoping to race full time when she has completed her A-levels.
+She is currently taking a year out to race the Cyclocross season in Belgium and will ride both the road and MTB during the summer before starting uni.

 We got to know Craig through the local cyclocross and mountain bike race scene.
 He has also represented GB, although his path to the bike was a bit different to our other ambassadors: